palewire/django-postgres-copy/docs/index.rst

                        fields in the ``'model'``that are not in the source file. values are a (single) value that will be put into that field for every row in the source file

+``ignore_headers``     A list of headers from your csv that don't have
+                       equivalent fields in your model.
+These columns will be ignored.
 =====================  =====================================================